 (2) Some have attachment for a certain (object or person); some have repulsion for that very same (thing); and some are insensitive toward it.
 Therefore, an object of desire is not (truly existent as such).

 (3) There are no such things as (truly) existent desire and so forth without conceptual thought (incorrectly considering them to be so).
-Who among those with intelligence would hold (both) perfectly established deepest (existence) and (existence established by merely) conceptual thought?
+Who among those with intelligence would hold (both the existence of) things being fully established (by their own self-natures) and (their existence being established by merely) the concepts (for them)?

 (4) There’s no such thing as any (male) being (inherently) bound together with any (female).
 If you were (truly existently) bound together to someone else, it would be illogical for you ever to become separated.